Hypocrita20XX/Conexus/README.md

 ![Conexus GUI](https://github.com/Hypocrita20XX/Conexus/blob/master/Images/UI.png)</br>

 *With the help of a straightforward GUI, Conexus will anaylze your Steam collection, download or update those mods (you can do both!) and then move those folders to the correct location with names that you can understand, and that the game will read in the exact order your Steam collection is in.*</br>
-*Updating your mods with Conexus is just as easy.
-Just let him know you want to update, and he'll move your mods to the proper location, update them, and move them back for you, all with the same user-friendly names.*</br>
 *Not using a Steam collection?
 No problem, Conexus has got your back!
-Just provide links in a text file, and Conexus will make sure your mods are organized as you decide.*</br>
+Just provide links in a text file (located in Documents\Conexus\Links), and Conexus will make sure your mods are organized as you decide!*</br>

 ***